The Age of Delinquency Task Force was seated by the Commission in February 2018 and concluded July 2020.

 Subsequently, the Commission assigned mandates to the Age of Delinquency Task Force, pursuant to House Bill 2019-1149.
 The Commission was mandated to: a) Compile data regarding all criminal filings in the state from the last 3 years that data is available in which a defendant is at least 18 or up to 25 years of age,and b) Study the established brain research for emerging adults and the data collected, study the potential impacts on the division of youth services and youthful offender system (if they also served emerging adults), and make recommendations to the general assembly regarding appropriate uses of the juvenile justice system for emerging adults.
 The Commission deadline to create a report of the collected data and recommendations was June 30, 2020 for the Judiciary Committees of the House of Representatives and Senate.
 Due to the COVID-19 pandemic, the Commission submitted its report to the aforementioned legislative committees on August 21, 2020.

-Date Time Location No meetings scheduled
+Date Time Location No further meetings

 Note: The Age of Delinquency Task Force met on the Wednesday that immediately precedes the Friday Commission meeting.